mitodl/mitx-grading-library/docs/string_grader.md

 # StringGrader

-The `StringGrader` class grades text inputs.
+The `StringGrader` class is an `ItemGrader` that grades text inputs.
 It can perform comparisons to expected answers or patterns, and can also accept arbitrary input.
 It is the simplest grading class, both in code and in usage.

 To use a `StringGrader` in its simplest form, simply pass in the set of answers you want to grade, as described in the [ItemGrader documentation](item_grader.md).